oneal2000/UniFact/README.md

-# AutoEval-HD-FV: A Comprehensive Evaluation Framework for Hallucination Detection and Fact Verification
+# UniFact: A Comprehensive Evaluation Framework for Hallucination Detection and Fact Verification

-AutoEval-HD-FV is a unified evaluation framework designed to systematically assess and benchmark hallucination detection and fact verification methods for Large Language Models (LLMs).
+UniFact is a unified evaluation framework designed to systematically assess and benchmark hallucination detection and fact verification methods for Large Language Models (LLMs).

 ## 🚀 Quick Start Tutorial